GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Trap
 - cooldown starts as soon as deploying them
 ##### Shock
-- deploys in a rough circular area
+- deploys in a roughly circular area
 - good to hold choke points
 - very efficient against drones
 - you can shock yourself if nearby when an enemy triggers it
 ##### Healing
 - deploys in a rough arc/line shape
 ##### Shrapnel
-- deploys in a rough circular area
+- deploys in a roughly circular area

 #### Turret
 - good to draw aggro